 The combination of a negative bias regarding psychiatric treatment and a negative sense of self based on the stigma of psychiatric diagnosis may partially explain participants’ interpretations of their experience.
 Also, those with an affective disorder are more likely to develop negative self-feelings (stigma-sentiment hypothesis); in this IPA study four of the seven participants were diagnosed with bi-polar disorder.
 In addition, participants’ negative experiences were compounded by assessors not introducing themselves, assessments being rushed, not being informed regarding what was happening to them, and of assessments being delivered with a high focus on meeting the needs of the service provider and not the service user.
 Labelling theory may also go some way to explaining this.
 Hinshaw & Cicchetti (2001) contend that stigma is pervasive and affects, amongst other things, the standards of care and professional attitudes towards those with mental illness.
 These issues reflect concerns highlighted by the Care and Quality Commission (CQC, 2014; 2015) regarding control and containment of service users taking priority over care and support.

-The people in this study were clinically conceptualised as experiencing either mania or psychosis/scizophrenia.
+The people in this study were clinically conceptualised as experiencing either mania or psychosis/schizophrenia.
 Both these labels have a psychiatric etymology rooted in a medical model of understanding, which chiefly regards psychosis and schizophrenia as the result of neurochemical imbalances caused by genetic predisposition with biological mechanisms underpinning pathology; there is no conclusive evidence to support this claim (Bentall, 2009) and the Diagnostic and Statistical Manual of Mental Disorders – 5 (DSM-5) makes no claim for biological causation (Division of Clinical Psychology, 2014).

 A meta–analysis by Varese et al. (2012) found that people who had experienced childhood trauma were significantly more likely to develop psychosis than those who had not.
 They also found that nine of the ten studies that tested for a dose-response relationship found one i.e. a strong suggestion of a causal relationship between trauma and psychosis.
 It has been suggested that people who have endured three kinds of abuse (e.g. sexual, physical, emotional) are 18 times more likely to develop psychosis, while people who have experienced five types are 193 times more likely to become psychotic (Shevlin et al., 2007).
 Collectively, this presents a coherent multidisciplinary model that reconceptualises “mental illness” as primarily influenced by highly problematic interpersonal relationships: a “psychosocial-bio” model of psychosis.